ddev/ddev/README.md

 ![ddev logo](images/ddev_logo.png)

-ddev is an open source tool that makes it dead simple to get local PHP development environments up and running within minutes.
+ddev is an open source tool that makes it simple to get local PHP development environments up and running in minutes.
 It's powerful and flexible as a result of its per-project environment configurations, which can be extended, version controlled, and shared.
 In short, ddev aims to allow development teams to use Docker in their workflow without the complexities of bespoke configuration.

 ## Getting Started

-1. **Check System Requirements:** We support recent versions of macOS, Windows 10, and select Linux distributions that will run docker. ([more info here](https://ddev.readthedocs.io/en/latest/#system-requirements)).
+1. **Check System Requirements:** We support recent versions of macOS, Windows 10, and select Linux distributions that will run docker (ddev requires Docker and docker-compose). ([more info here](https://ddev.readthedocs.io/en/latest/#system-requirements)).
 2. **Install ddev:** Options include [macOS homebrew](https://ddev.readthedocs.io/en/latest/#homebrew-macos) (recommended), an [install script](https://ddev.readthedocs.io/en/latest/#installation-script-linux-and-macos), or [a manually download](https://ddev.readthedocs.io/en/latest/#manual-installation-linux-and-macos).
 3. **Choose a CMS Quick Start Guide:**
   - [WordPress](https://ddev.readthedocs.io/en/latest/users/cli-usage#wordpress-quickstart)